Lncvrt/sigma/README.md

 1. Work on a more user friendly method to convert images
 2. Work on making it possible to view SFE files
 3. Convert to tauri later down the road when it's almost complete
+4. Add a GitHub workflow to compile and release SFE automatically or when needed